 Yellowstone’s geysers are known around the world, but the park’s nearly 300 waterfalls may be its most underrated attraction.
 This is good news for visitors who would like to view some of these impressive cascades in relative solitude.

-Yellowstone Park’s Upper and Lower Falls are stunning, and can be seen starting at about 1.5 miles south of Canyon Village.
+Yellowstone Park’s Upper and Lower Falls in northeast Yellowstone are stunning, and can be seen starting at about 1.5 miles from Canyon Village.

 Located in the Grand Canyon of the Yellowstone, Lower Falls plunges 308 feet into the Yellowstone River.
 In some places, the walls of the canyon are 1,200 feet tall.
 Upper Falls, just upstream of Lower Falls, cascades 109 feet into the canyon.
 There are numerous vantage points for both waterfalls.
 Look for the signs.